Samantha Masterson - Chief Executive Officer

-Phil Cogan is a communications and crisis management practitioner with more than 35 years of experience serving organizations in the corporate, government and non-profit sectors.
-His specialties include program promotion, crisis response and damage mitigation, vulnerability audits, media relations, training, and emergency simulations.
+Phil Cogan currently Chairs the Communications Committee.
+Phil is a communications and crisis management practitioner with more than 35 years of experience serving organizations in the corporate, government and non-profit sectors.
 Cogan’s crisis management experience includes management positions in the U.S. military, the U.S. executive branch, county law enforcement, and the American Red Cross, all of which followed a dozen years as a broadcast journalist.
-Cogan was vice president of communications for the Export-Import Bank of the United States, the official export credit agency of the U.S. At the Federal Emergency Management Agency (FEMA), he was deputy director of Emergency Information and Public Affairs, and led or participated in the communications team response to more than 100 Presidentially-declared major disasters.
-In 2001 he directed federal media relations activities at Ground Zero following the attacks on the World Trade Center.
-He served eight years as a sworn, volunteer police officer in the Commonwealth of Virginia.
-He is a former board member of the American Red Cross in Seattle.
-He currently serves as a disaster response team leader in the Greater New York Region of the Red Cross while also providing communications support.
-A Navy public affairs officer, he retired at the rank of Commander.
-He earned a B.A. in speech and oral communications from UCLA, and a Master’s Degree in Communications.
-Cogan is married and the father of two.
+He served as vice president of communications for the Export-Import Bank of the United States and held a senior position at the Federal Emergency Management Agency.
+He was part of more than 100 Presidentially-declared major disaster communications efforts and in 2001, he directed federal media relations activities at Ground Zero following the attacks on the World Trade Center.
+Phil is currently a disaster response team leader at the American Red Cross and retired as a Commander for Navy public affairs.
+He earned a B.A. in speech and oral communications at UCLA and an M.A. in communications & communications law from the University of Washington.

-Kim Eldridge is currently working for Humana, Inc. as a Microsoft SharePoint Subject Matter Expert.
+Kim Eldridge currently serves as Co-Chair of the Advocacy Committee and is a member of the Patient & Community Services Committee.
+Kim is currently working for Humana, Inc. as a Microsoft SharePoint Subject Matter Expert.
 She has a Bachelor of Science in Computer Information Technology from Western Kentucky University.
 When she’s not working, Kim spends countless hours supporting the MG community.
 She currently runs the local Support Group in Louisville, KY.
 She is an administrator for three online support communities, and participates in others.
-She works to educate mysathenics on how to advocate for themselves, helps the newly diagnosed navigate their new world of the chronically ill, and educate people on the disease.
+She works to educate myasthenics on how to advocate for themselves, helps the newly diagnosed navigate their new world of the chronically ill, and educate people on the disease.
 Kim helps coordinate the local MG Walk and was the 2017 Walk Hero.
-She also commits time to MGFA committees and sub-committees, such as the Patient and Community Services committee, Partners in MG Care, and MG Education.

 Michael has served on the Boards of Turtle Nest Village and Kids@Home, two programs designed to help young people transition from Foster Care to successful adulthood.
 He was a member of the UJA (now JFNA) National Young Leadership Cabinet, serving on the Executive Committee, as well as the regional and national committees for Oversees Allocations.
 With UJA, he was trained as a solicitation trainer, and has traveled to communities throughout the country teaching lay leadership effective fundraising skills and techniques.
 He has also been honored to work with the Peter and Vicki Halmos Family Foundation, helping them to promote opportunities in the arts for young people.
 Where most people have no idea what MG is, Michael comes to MGFA as the nephew and the cousin of two people fighting MG.